 Whether you have purposely put your guinea pig sow with a boar (male), or whether you have noticed your sow becoming very pearshaped lately, her care will be the same.
-Guinea pig females (sows) generally give birth and care for young very easily, provided they are in good health and well fed themselves.
+Guinea pig females (sows) generally give birth and care for young very quickly, provided they are in good health and well-fed themselves.

-While a sow has a litter of piglets, she should be given as large a range of her usual foods as possible.
+While a sow has a litter of piglets, she should be given as broad a range of her usual foods as possible.
 This is because the piglets “learn” what is “good food” and what isn’t, in the first two weeks or so of life, from nibbling with the sow.
 If only one or two foods are offered, the piglets may be very reluctant to eat unfamiliar foods when they go to a new home, and may starve themselves.
 If the sow and her family eat all the food that is given them, then give more next time.
 Any food that is broken or dirty will not be eaten, and should be removed and replaced with fresh.
-As a general guide you should feed ad lib guinea pig pellets and water, and a handful of grass, fruit or veges per guinea pig, per day.
+As a general guide, you should feed ad-lib guinea pig pellets and water, and a handful of grass, fruit or veggies per guinea pig, per day.
 The piglets can be weighed in a small kitchen type scales to make sure they are gaining weight satisfactorily.
-They will normally be around 100gm at birth, and should gain weight steadily.
+They will typically be around 100gm at birth and should gain weight steadily.

 The piglets can be weaned at three to four weeks old, or when they weigh 250gm.
 If there is a large litter, the males should be weaned first, into a separate cage, and then the females 2 to 3 days later.
 This avoids the risk of an udder infection if the sow has been producing lots of milk.
 Male piglets must be separated by four weeks old or breeding between littermates may occur.